prognoveljs/prognovel-app/README.md

      Hosting this way will make your backend behaves like a pseudo pre-built websites, but host `.json` files instead of `.html` files.
 The only platform to host ProgNovel Static API right now is Cloudflare Pages, chosen due to its global wide CDN network and price-wise has unlimited bandwidth even for its free-tier--meaning, you can setup your website for free and forget about it for years and it will still online, no matter how much traffic it takes.

      To setup a Static API for ProgNovel is simple; you need to upload your ProgNovel project to a Github repository and connect it from Cloudflare Pages dashboard.
-Create a new repo via [repo.new](https://repo.new/), and connect it with Cloudflare Pages with these settings:
+Create a new repo via [repo.new](https://repo.new/), upload content of project folder thyat you create with ProgNovel CLI, and connect the repo with Cloudflare Pages with these settings:

      ```
      PRODUCTION BRANCH: main